 - If you see stray animals, inform your municipality.

 - If an animal bites your pet, consult a veterinarian.
 Avoid touching your pet, and wear gloves to protect yourself.
-Indeed, the fresh saliva of the animal that did the biting could be in your pet’s fur or wound.
+Indeed, the fresh saliva of the animal that did the biting could be on your pet’s fur or wound.

 - Prevent raccoons, skunks and bats from coming around your home and your pet shelters.
 You can block access to buildings and garbage cans, for instance.